-Pseudopipe, Yale's in house automatic annotation pipeline, is fast and accurate \cite{22951037} (Figure 3).
+Pseudopipe, Yale's in house automatic annotation pipeline, is fast and accurate \cite{22951037} (Error!
+Reference source not found.).
 The pipeline takes as input all known protein sequences in the genome and using a homology search is able to identify disabled copies of functional paralogs (referred to as pseudogene parents).
-Based on their formation mechanism pseudogenes are classified into 3 different biotypes: processed, good consensus overlap between the unprocessed and ambiguous.
-There is a Figure 3: Automatic pseudogene annotation pipelines.
+Based on their formation mechanism pseudogenes are classified into 3 different biotypes:

-human pseudogene prediction set obtained with Pseudopipe and the set manually curated by the GENCODE annotators \cite{22951037}.
+processed, unprocessed and ambiguous.
+Figure 3: Automatic pseudogene annotation pipelines.
+There is a good consensus overlap between the human pseudogene prediction set obtained with Pseudopipe and the set manually curated by the GENCODE annotators \cite{22951037}.
 Even more, the Pseudopipe predictions fueled the manual curation of pseudogenes in GENCODE \cite{22951037}.

-RCPedia, the newest pseudogene annotation pipeline focuses on the annotation of retrotransposed (processed) pseudogenes \cite{23457042} (Figure 1).
+RCPedia, the newest pseudogene annotation pipeline focuses on the annotation of retrotransposed (processed) pseudogenes \cite{23457042} (Error!
+Reference source not found.).
 This pipeline takes as input all known protein coding RNA transcripts and using sequence alignment is able to identify all possible retrocopies of protein coding genes.
-Putative retrocopied sites are identified based on exon-exon junction information and direct repeats flanking the event.
+Putative retrocopied sites are identified based on exonexon junction information and direct repeats flanking the event.
 In the human genome there is an over 85% consensus between processed pseudogenes predicted by RCPedia and those annotated using Pseudopipe.

 Retrofinder is the UCSC retrocopy annotation pipeline.
 Retrocopies can be functional genes that have acquired a promoter, non-functional pseudogenes, or transcribed pseudogenes.
 Retrofinder finds retrotransposed messenger RNAs (mRNAs) in genomic DNA \cite{18842134}.
-Candidate retrocopies overlapping by more than 50% with repeats identified by RepeatMasker \cite{16093699,Smit} and Tandem Repeat Finder \cite{9862982} are removed.
+Candidate retrocopies overlapping by more than 50% with repeats identified by RepeatMasker \cite{16093699.Smit} and Tandem Repeat Finder \cite{9862982} are removed.
 Retrocopies are identified based on a score function using a weighted linear combination of features indicative of retrotransposition.
-[Maybe cut].

 We use the 3 pipelines to identify pseudogenes in human, mouse, worm, fly, and other model organisms \cite{16925835,22951037,25157146}.
-We identify pseudogenes with related genomic and epigenomic data and make it available in our online databases \cite{17099229,18957444,22951037,25157146}.
-Moreover, using data from the 1000 Genomes Project in addition to the pseudogene annotation resulting from our pipelines, we investigate the impact of variation on the pseudogene population in the human genome \cite{24026178,26432246, 20210993} also evaluated human 🔉 particular, we al ite{26432246}.
+We identify pseudogenes with related genomic and epigenomic data available online and make it in our databases \cite{17099229,18957444,22951037,25157146}.
+Moreover, using data from the 1000 Genomes Project in addition to the pseudogene annotation resulting from our pipelines, we investigate the impact of variation on the pseudogene population in the human genome \cite{24026178,26432246, 20210993}.
+In particular, we also describe retrotransposition of mRNAs (creating processed pseudogenes) as a novel class of gene copy number polymorphisms that creates variability across human populations \cite{24026178}.
+We also evaluated the impact of SVs across 2,504 genomes on pseudogenes \cite{26432246}.